• Menu

 From the trailhead at Gore Creek Campground, follow the trail that was once Highway 6 for 3.5 miles until you reach a junction.
 Turn right to continue the trail to Vail Pass.
 From here, continue on a descending hike to Copper Mountain.
 This is a very popular descent for bikers who usually ride a shuttle up to the top of Vail Pass and bike down to Copper Mountain.

 For hikers, the trail can be heavily used by bikers so keep to your side of the road (right).
 While for bikers, manage your speed and be extra careful for some sharp turns along the way down.
-Once to Copper Mountain, simply retrace your steps back to the trailhead to complete the Vail Pass National Recreation Trail hike or continue to Breckenridge and Frisco for more amazing hike or ride experience.
+Once to Copper Mountain, simply retrace your steps back to the trailhead to complete the Vail Pass National Recreation Trail hike or continue to Breckenridge and Frisco for more adventure.

 Vail Pass Trail Biker Colorado